rackerlabs/design-system/_component_design/breadcrumbs.md

 ### Spacing

-Use these spacing guidelines when you construct breadcrumbs.

-**OLD CONTENT - KEEP FOR NOW**

-- **Placement:** Keep breadcrumbs above the major heading of the page, 8px from the eyebrow.
-The container for breadcrumbs will always live on the top left corner of the page when it is present.
-Make sure the breadcrumb container is 16px above the content on the top of the page.
+Place breadcrumbs above the major heading of the page, 8px from the eyebrow.
+Add 8px space between a breadcrumb item and the angle right icon.
-- **Container & Spacing:** The breadcrumbs container is 28px tall and full-page wide if it needs to be.
-We recommend shortening measures below.
-Breadcrumbs are in all caps with arrow icons in `gray 600` in-between.
-- **Alignment:** Breadcrumbs should be left aligned to the left-most content on the page as noted in [Layout]({{site.baseurl}}/layout/page-layouts.html).

 {% endcolumn %}